Broadening Your Options - Remove Obstacles

 Rather than creating deep solutions to complex problems, sometimes there are simple HACKS that can shortcut your path to something you want.

-Often, you just need a plausible reason to do something that you wanted to do, which makes it seem reasonable to sometime else.
+Often you just need a plausible reason to do something that you want to do, which makes it seem reasonable to someone else.

 There is a principle that the most effective way to have a thing done is:

 Tell, Don’t Ask

 To solve a problem this way, create a SITUATION that lets you do the thing you REALLY WANT.

 If you don’t want to be at the office on Friday, there are lots of ways you could make it impossible or impractical to be at the office.